Lijp411/City-BIS/README.md

 ## Building Semantic Segmentation
   You can try the building points segmentation via VPBE-Net.
 The codes of data preprocessing and network training have been released!

-  First, please collate the data into a form consistent with S3DIS and place them to ./data.
+  Please collate the data into a form consistent with S3DIS and place them to ./data.

   Ensure that relevant dependencies have been updated.
   ```